Why You Can’t Just Buy a Drone and Take to the Skies

 Some drone accidents and near encounters are caused by pilot mistakes.
 Others will be the results of technical problems rather than operator error.
 Sometimes it will be a combination of the two.

 It’s a particular problem when a drone operator loses radio connection with the aircraft.
-In these cases it’s inevitable that the drone will eventually crash.
+If the drone does not have an autoland feature it could end up crashing after disconnecting from the controller.

 The Conclusion